namesake.

 43 | Elephant Louse

 Elephant lice are ectoparasites of the very creature they resemble.
-Their elongated mouthparts function as a drill, enabling them to penetrate the thick skins of both oliphants and loxodonts.
+Their elongated mouthparts function as a drill, enabling them to penetrate the thick skins of oliphants and loxodonts.

 N44.jpg